AEADataEditor/aea-supplement-migration/README.md

 ### User-facing
 - metadata-driven link to original article (using CrossRef/DataCite facility) [[1](https://support.crossref.org/hc/en-us/articles/214357426)]
+  - on ICPSR, showing both link, relationship, and citation(s) of article relationship comes
+  - on AEA, showing both link
 - metadata-driven link to any other article that uses or references the data
 - AEA branding
 - attach article keywords to the data?